seungjun-green/toxic-llm-realEXP/README.md

 This results in a value in the range [-alpha alpha].
 Here I set the alpha = 4.

 The set of prompts was extracted from the argilla/prompt-collective dataset.
 Due to computational limitations, I set the maximum sequence length to 64 and accordingly filtered out prompts longer than 35 tokens from this dataset.

+You can check out the filtered set of prompts set at [here](https://huggingface.co/datasets/Seungjun/filtered-short-prompt-collective).

 **beta term**

 This term is intended to prevent the RL model’s distribution from diverging too much from the original LLM.
 Here, I set the β value to 0.2.
 Using a smaller value than 0.2 tends to cause the LLM’s output quality to degrade rapidly.

 **gemmea term**

 This term represents the PPO-PTX regularization component.
 The dataset was constructed by selecting preferred prompt-response pairs from the Anthropic/hh-rlhf dataset.
 The parameter γ was set to 1.

 ## Examples